 - Travel and emergency assistance hotline

 Chase is ranked about average in customer satisfaction among the major credit card issuers.
-In a 2020 J.D.
-Power survey, it ranked fourth among 11 issuers for customer satisfaction, with a score just below the industry average.
+In the 2020 J.D.
+Power U.S. Credit Card Satisfaction Study, it ranked fourth among 11 issuers, with a score just below the industry average.
 It fared better in a different J.D.
-Power survey where it placed third and well above the industry average for its credit card mobile app.
+Power 2020 U.S. Credit Card Mobile App Satisfaction Survey, where it placed third and well above the industry average.

 Chase offers industry-standard security features, such as multi-factor authentication, encryption technology, and fraud alerts.
 You can also lock your card through the app if you lose it or if it’s stolen.
 Beyond that, Chase doesn’t offer as many features as some other card issuers, but you can still rest assured that Chase is a safe bank to work with.